 Lightning round: 10 minutes long, lightning round presentations provide authors the opportunity to share their work in brief oral presentations.
-Each presentation is limited to ten minutes, with five minutes allocated for questions and answers.
+Each presentation is limited to 10 minutes, with an additional five minutes allocated for questions and answers.

 Symposium: Symposium presentations provide an opportunity to present on one topic, from multiple standpoints.
 Symposia presentations comprise three related presentations and an opportunity for questions and discussion.
-Presentations should be 40 minutes in total for your prepared content and 20 minutes for questions and discussion.
+Presentations should be 40 minutes in total for your prepared content and an additional 20 minutes for questions and discussion.

 Poster presentation: Poster presentations are an opportunity for you to present your work, yet the output is graphical/textual, not oral.
-It is not a poster to advertise or market your service, but to demonstrates the nature of your work, much like a conference presentation.
+It is not a poster to advertise or market your service, but to demonstrate the nature of your work, much like a conference presentation.
 The final poster will mostly rely on diagrams, charts and images rather than text.
-The maximum poster size is 850mm x 1100m and font used should be size 18 or larger.
+The maximum poster size is 850mm x 1100mm and font used should be size 18 or larger.